 In this section, we’ll look at the effects of these two substances.
 While on the surface, Kava and Kratom both have a similar profile of effects (anxiety reduction, pain relief, etc.) in the end the two drugs are quite different.
 The main distinction is in the addiction profile of the two drugs.

-The primary effects of Kava are relaxation, anxiety-reduction, and muscle relaxation.
-Depending on the chemotype of the kava, and the island of origin, certain effects are more or less pronounced.
+The primary beneficial effects of Kava are relaxation, anxiety-reduction, and muscle relaxation.
+Depending on the kavalactone quantity, chemotype of the kava, and the island of origin, certain effects are more or less pronounced.
 Many find kava root to be a great stress reliever and mood improver.

 The effects of Kratom are a bit unusual.
 At low doses, Kratom acts as a stimulant (it is a relative of the coffee plant, after all) and generally provides energy.
 At higher doses, it becomes a sedative, and its effects are similar to other well-known opioids.